SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 SOLACE_BROKER_CONNECTION="{ "Host": "https://myhost:9443", "AuthScheme": "basic", "Username": "user", "Password": "pass" }" \
   bash -c "python main.py"
 ```
-This will set the SOLACE_BROKER_CONNECTION env variable, which is otherwise taken from the GCP Secret, and start the Connector service listening at `127.0.0.1:8080`.
+This will set the SOLACE_BROKER_CONNECTION environmant variable, which is otherwise taken from the GCP Secret, and start the Connector service listening at `127.0.0.1:8080`.
 (You may need to adjust above command to your OS environment)

 Use a REST client tool such as Curl or Postman to emulate a trigger message from Pub/Sub and verify the request makes it to your PubSub+ event broker.